1122 Coordinator, Small Business and Technology Development Center, West Plains

 MAJOR ADMINISTRATOR Chancellor, West Plains Campus

-The Coordinator of the Small Business and Technology Development Center is responsible for providing consultation services to small businesses in south central Missouri on a wide range of topics including strategic planning, marketing, retailing, accounting, advertising, budgeting, business planning, loan proposals, and personnel to promote growth, expansion, innovation, increased productivity, and management improvement.
-Also responsible for developing and coordinating training seminars and classes designed to meet specific needs of small business owners and managers and works directly with business and industry leaders to design training and professional development programs to meet specific company needs.
-Also responsible for coordinating the resources of the federal, state and local governments with the resources of the University and the private sector to promote growth, expansion, innovation, increased productivity, and management in small businesses and prospective small businesses in south central Missouri.
+The Coordinator of the Small Business and Technology Development Center - WP is responsible for providing consultation services to small businesses in south central Missouri on a wide range of topics including strategic planning, marketing, retailing, accounting, advertising, budgeting, business planning, loan proposals, and personnel to promote growth, expansion, innovation, increased productivity, and management improvement.
+The Coordinator of the Small Business and Technology Development Center – WP develops and coordinates training seminars and classes designed to meet specific needs of small business owners and managers and works directly with business and industry leaders to design training and professional development programs to meet specific company needs.
+The Coordinator of the Small Business and Technology Development Center – WP coordinates the resources of the federal, state and local governments with the resources of the University and the private sector to promote growth, expansion, innovation, increased productivity, and management in small businesses and prospective small businesses in south central Missouri.